morteako/monoids-functional.christmas/monoids.md

 ## Min Max

-When we want to find the maximum of values of values, we can use the `Max` monoid.
+When we want to find the maximal value, we can use the `Max` monoid.

 ```haskell
 newtype Max a = Max { getMax :: a }